If you were a high school counselor and had to write a recommendation for each of your students…

 The Brag Sheet is a document your student’s counselor will use to fill in details about the student’s life inside and outside the classroom.
 Counselors desire and appreciate useful anecdotes about your student and always want you to be truthful and positive.
 A good recommendation paints a portrait of the student using vibrant colors.
 Provide the counselor with direct quotes which can be inserted into the recommendation letter.
 Give the counselor dynamic options!

 What are some common Brag Sheet questions?

 How has your student grown and matured over the last four years?
 Is your student on an “upward trend” in their grades while adding more rigor to their schedule?
 Are they doing an internship over the summer?
-Do they have a leadership position in a club which has taught them important life lessons?
-Can your student now advocate for themselves in the classroom when he/she had trouble with it before?
-Is he/she taking advantage of extra academic opportunities?
-These are all great ways to demonstrate commitment to academics and maturing throughout high school.
+Did they show leadership in the time of COVID and get creative with their #postcovidstory?
+Can your student now advocate for himself/herself in the classroom when he/she had trouble with this before?
+How aggressive is your student’s course selection?
+Can you discuss the student’s commitment to academics and his/her maturation throughout high school.

 Other than being constantly on Zoom or Google Meets, is your student taking on more responsibility at home?
 Is he/she taking care of grandparents or younger siblings?
 Maturity can also be focused on personal growth and this past year set the stage for many of our children to step up to the plate at home.
 Without dwelling on the pandemic, as everyone experienced a challenging time, did your student overcome social or emotional challenges during the past year?
 Are they “breaking out of their shell?”
 A compelling “shift” in a student is definitely something to mention and explain.